AriFordsham/GHCWiki/trac-interface-customization.md

 ```

-Also note that the `site.html` (despite its name) can be put in a common templates directory - see the `[inherit] templates_dir` option.
+Also note that the `site.html` (despite its name) can be put in a common templates directory - see the [\[inherit\] templates_dir](trac-ini#) option.
 This could provide easier maintainence (and a migration path from 0.10 for larger installations) as one new global `site.html` file can be made to include any existing header, footer and newticket snippets.

 ## Project List